umassdgithub/Week_4/README.md

+# Week 3 - Introduction to HTML and CSS

+This GitHub repository provided the examples on how to make basic html code.

-# Self Exercise - Not Graded
+## Self Exercise - Not Graded

 1) Review the examples in the following GitHub repository: